yjukaku/angular-bootstrap-markdown/README.md

 ```
 <markdown-editor ng-model="article.body"></markdown-editor>
-<markdown-editor ng-model="article.body" placeholder="No body yet...
-One day it will be some body"></markdown-editor>
+<markdown-preview ng-model="article.body" placeholder="No body yet...
+One day it will be some body"></markdown-preview>

 ```